 - After blowing their nose, coughing or sneezing

 - After handling their face mask

 - After using the restroom

 - Before touching their face

-If soap and water aren't available, your child can use a hand sanitizer that contains 60% alcohol instead.
+If soap and water aren't available, your child can use a hand sanitizer that contains at least 60% alcohol instead.

-"You can provide your child with hand sanitizer for school or wipes to clean their desk area," says Dr. Kahn.
+"You can provide your child with hand sanitizer for school or wipes to clean their desk area," says Dr. Garcia Carreno.
 "These are things that could really help prevent the spread of viruses to your child."

 Sleep helps keep the body healthy, giving it time to fight off infections and repair any damage.
 It's important to remember that children need more sleep than adults to stay healthy.
-According to the American Academy of Pediatrics:
+Aim for the following amounts of sleep for children: